susantiyuni/zbmath-open-kg/README.md

 # zbMATH Open Knowledge Graph
 ## Overview

-A large-scale, historically comprehensive knowledge graph (KG) constructed from the zbMATH Open platform, designed to capture historical and conceptual connections across centuries of mathematical research.
-The KG spans over 250 years and incorporates curated publications dating back to 1763.
-This temporal depth makes it particularly suitable for longitudinal analyses and historically grounded scholarly exploration and discovery use cases.
+A large-scale RDF knowledge graph spanning over 250 years of mathematical scholarship, grounded in expert-curated semantic content.
+Its combination of temporal depth and domain-specific curation provides an open semantic infrastructure for studying the development of mathematical knowledge and tracing scholarly connections across centuries of scholarship.

 **Update**: The zbMATH Open Knowledge Graph has been updated; this description reflects the changes and features introduced in the latest version.
 For previous version, see [v01](./v01/).